 While the above example of a successful company meeting about adopting OKRs was for a single hour, OKRs goals are typically set in annual, quarterly or even monthly OKR cycles.

 An OKR cycle is a timeline that guides your organization, team, and individual contributors through the OKR process.
 There’s a cadence to set, check-in, grade, and reflect on OKRs so that goals don’t become the ever-ephemeral New Year’s resolution.

 To help track OKRs, we recommend a specific formula.
 Write Objectives as goals and intents, with Key Results that are time-bound and measurable milestones.
 OKRs are not a complete list of everything you have to do.
-They are the most important.
-For any organization, we recommend no more than seven “bite-sized” objectives.
-Ideally, each objective is stated so simply it fits on one line.
-Five key results is plenty for each objective.
+They are, however, the most important.
+For any organization, we recommend no more than three Objectives.
+Ideally, each Objective is stated so succinctly that it fits on one line.
+Then set 3-5 Key Results for each Objective.